-In the Scenes Window, select "Resting State fMRI Time Series surfaces and volumes" and click Show to load the scene.
+In the Scenes Window, select "4.
+Resting State fMRI Time Series surfaces, volume, and charting" and click Show to load the scene.
 Leave the Scenes Window open.
-(If necessary, reopen the Scenes Window by clicking the clapboard subtron).
+(If necessary, reopen the Scenes Window by clicking the clapboard sutton).

 This scene opens showing the first frame of a resting state fMRI dense time series from an individual HCP pilot subject, CP10101.